rajeshvkothari/oom/GIN_README_2508.md

       Select the Vendor and the Category as 'Network Service (Generic)' and give it a description then click on 'CREATE'.
       In the 'Software Product Details' box click on the warning as 'Missing' and select 'Licensing Version', 'License Agreement' and 'Feature Groups'.
       Goto 'Overview'.
-In the 'Software Product Attachements' box click on 'SELECT File' and upload nonrtric/ric/qp/qp-driver/ts based on your requirement.
+In the 'Software Product Attachments' box click on 'SELECT File' and upload nonrtric/ric/qp/qp-driver/ts based on your requirement.
       Click on Submit and enter commit comment then click on 'COMMIT & SUBMIT'
 	  ```